 In for some Indian?
 You would probably never just enter this place (and you should probably also not walk in this neighborhood alone at night) but Lahore Karahi is definitely worth a stop!

 It would be a shame not to eat any Japanese food while you’re in Japantown right?
-Go stand in line at Kui Shin Bo (yes, there is a line, the owner is very good at making this line invisible though) for some delicious ramen and make your way to Uji Time Dessert for some Matcha ice cream as dessert!
+Go stand in line at Kui Shin Bo (yes, there is a queue, the owner is very good at making this queue invisible though) for some delicious ramen and make your way to Uji Time Dessert for some Matcha ice cream as dessert!

 Not so much of a ramen fan?
 Go to Wago Sushi and order their Bento Box to choose the delicacies you like most or just order an entire sushi boat!